The BEST KEPT Weight Loss Secrets

 The Bottom Line

-While energy balance is important for weight management, how you achieve that balance is important.
+While energy balance is important for weight management, how you achieve that balance is important, especially as your hormones shift and your body changes through your perimenopause and menopause transition.